 “It’s very difficult [to convince local governments] to implement [policies] where you’d have to reduce the source of livelihood,” admitted Dr. Campos.

 Fortunately, today’s fishermen seem to be more open to the idea of finding an acceptable compromise.

 “They see that the reason for it,” said Dr. Campos.
 “If we had been discouraged to talk to these fishermen 30 years ago, then wala sigurong nangyari (perhaps nothing would have happened).”

 Seeing diseases from the seas

 The continued production of resources from our waters should definitely become a priority.
 However, there are other important factors to consider in maintaining a sustainable sea economy.

 Chief among these is preventing diseases contracted from eating contaminated seafood.
 Based on statistics from the World Health Organization (WHO), a tenth of the world’s population become ill after consuming contaminated food each year, registering an annual death toll of approximately 420,000.

 According to Dr. Sharon N. Nuñal, 55% of seafood-associated diseases come from mollusks, such as oysters and mussels.
 Dr. Nuñal explains that as immobile “filter feeders,” their tissues retain even the bacteria and viruses present in the waters in which they are cultivated.

-Thus, Dr. Nuñal and her team focused on developing more effective methods of detecting these pathogens in shellfish prior to being deemed fit for human consumption.
+Thus, Dr. Nuñal’s team focused on developing better methods of detecting these pathogens in shellfish before they are sold in markets.